 Later on, I walk out near his desk and see this beauty hanging up (see the picture of the whiteboard).
 He said he wanted to pay more attention to this and wants to be more aware of it.
 He said that he’s recognizing it within himself, but also in others.
 He’s having a competition with the coworker next to him and they are making a game out of it.
 I told him this was awesome and walked back to my office with the biggest smile on my face.
 Love seeing people flourish and grow!!

-What a beautiful story that illustrates how important (and hard) it is to create human behavior change.
+What a beautiful sales coaching conversation that illustrates how important conversation intelligence is and how difficult creating human behavior change can be.

-This reminds me of a lesson I learned along the way in my career about moving people from unconscious incompetence to conscious competence.
+This reminds me of a sales coaching lesson I learned along the way in my career about moving people from unconscious incompetence to conscious competence.
 That’s a mouthful.
-The concept is actually very simple to understand using-you guessed it- a four-box (I am a consultant at heart).
+The concept is actually very simple to understand and it is a great answer to the question of how to develop your sales skills.

 The rep doesn’t know why they’re bad.
-They are blind to why they work hard yet their performance is lower than their peers.
+They lack conversation intelligence and are blind to why they work hard yet their performance is lower than their peers.

 The rep is aware of why they’re bad.
 Awareness is the first step towards creating behavior change (followed by the will to change).

 The rep knows why they’re good.
 This is the desired state because the rep can more easily recognize their own bad behavior and self-correct (which makes your job as their manager much easier).

 The rep doesn’t know why they are good.
 This is the most dangerous state because their good performance is likely streaky and unpredictable.
 As a manager, you also don’t know how to leverage what they do to be successful when onboarding new reps.
 You hire people, set them loose, and cross your fingers.
 Scary.